 Core Set 2020 introduced some excellent sideboard cards at uncommon rarity that target the “enemy” colors.
 These will be used throughout their Standard cycle.

 Throne of Eldraine also includes some “self” hate spells at uncommon, which are a bit more limited in nature (the white and green ones are not as good) but are still useful if you are looking for cards to fill the sideboard.

 That’s all the decks we have to share so far, and remember you can view all our Standard decks here.
-If you have any feedback or suggestions, let us know in our Discord, Forum community, or leave a comment below!
+If you have any feedback or suggestions, let us know in our Discord community or leave a comment below!
 You can also follow us on Twitter to get all the latest news and updates on MTG Arena Zone.